tlswg/tls13-spec/draft-ietf-tls-tls13.md

 of the additional two bytes used to specify the padding length.)

 Implementations MUST accept handshake_padded and application_data_padded
 records, and MAY send them.
-Padded records MAY contain no underlying data and only padding.
-Similarly, padded records MAY contain no padding at all.
+To prevent ambiguities when conducting the handshake, implementations MUST NOT send handshake_padded records containing only padding.
+Implementations MAY send application_data_padded records containing only padding and no underlying data.
+Padded records MAY contain no padding at all.

 Choosing a padding algorithm that suggests when and how much to pad is outside the scope of the specification.
 Later documents may define padding